Quentin Durward: Plot summary

-A few days afterwards, however, it was assaulted by the citizens, and Hayraddin having effected Lady Hameline's escape with Marthon, Quentin rushed back to save the countess, and, at Gieslaer's suggestion, Pavilion passed them as his daughter and her sweetheart into the great hall where the outlaw, who was known as the Boar of Ardennes, was feasting with the rioters.
-The bishop, who was also governor of the city, was then dragged in, and, having denounced his captor, was murdered by a stroke of Nikkel Blok's cleaver.
-There was a shout for vengeance, but De la Marck summoned his soldiers, upon which Quentin held a dirk at the throat of his son Carl, and exhorted the citizens to return to their homes.
-With the syndic's help Lady Isabella and her protector reached Charleroi, where she was placed in a convent, while he carried the news to the Duke of Burgundy, at whose court Louis, with a small retinue, was a guest.
-Charles, in a furious rage, accused the king of being privy to the sacrilege, and caused him to be treated as a prisoner.
+A few days afterwards, however, it is assaulted by the citizens, and Hayraddin, having effected Lady Hameline's escape with Marthon, Quentin rush back to save the countess, and, at Gieslaer's suggestion, Pavilion passes them as his daughter and her sweetheart into the great hall where the outlaw, known as the Boar of Ardennes, is feasting with the rioters.
+The bishop, who is also governor of the city, is then dragged in, and, having denounced his captor, is murdered by a stroke of Nikkel Blok's cleaver.
+There is a shout for vengeance, but De la Marck summons his soldiers, upon which Quentin holds a dirk at the throat of his son Carl, and exhorts the citizens to return to their homes.
+With the syndic's help, Lady Isabella and her protector reach Charleroi, where she is placed in a convent, while he carries the news to the Duke of Burgundy, at whose court Louis, with a small retinue, is a guest.
+Charles, in a furious rage, accuses the king of being privy to the sacrilege and has him treated as a prisoner.

-At a council the following day he was charged with abetting rebellion among the vassals of Burgundy, and the countess was brought as a witness against him.
-She admitted her fault, and Quentin Durward was being questioned respecting his escort of her, when a herald arrived with a demand from De la Marck to be acknowledged as Prince-Bishop of Liège, and for the release of his ally the King of France.
-Louis replied that he intended to gibbet the murderer, and the messenger, who was discovered to be Hayraddin, was sentenced to death, the quarrel between the duke and the king being at the same time adjusted, on the understanding that the Duke of Orléans should marry Lady Isabelle.
-Crèvecœur, however, interceded for her, and it was arranged that whoever should bring the head of the Boar of Ardennes might claim her hand.
-Quentin, who had learnt his plans from the Bohemian, advanced with the allied troops of France and Burgundy against his stronghold, and a desperate battle ensued.
-At length the young Scot was in the act of closing with De la Marck, when Pavilion's daughter implored his protection from a French soldier; and, while placing her in safety, his uncle La Balafré fought the ruffian, and carried his head to the royal presence.
-Lord Crawford declared him to be of gentle birth, but the old soldier having resigned his pretensions to his nephew, King Louis vouched for Quentin's services and prudence, and the duke being satisfied as to his descent, remarked that it only remained to inquire what were the fair lady's sentiments towards the young emigrant in search of honourable adventure, who, by his sense, firmness and gallantry, thus became the fortunate possessor of wealth, rank and beauty.
+At a council the following day, he is charged with abetting rebellion among the vassals of Burgundy, and the countess is brought as a witness against him.
+She admits her fault, and Quentin Durward is being questioned respecting his escort of her, when a herald arrives with a demand from De la Marck to be acknowledged as Prince-Bishop of Liège, and for the release of his ally the King of France.
+Louis replied that he intends to gibbet the murderer, and the messenger, who is discovered to be Hayraddin, is sentenced to death, the quarrel between the duke and the king being at the same time adjusted, on the understanding that the Duke of Orléans will marry Lady Isabelle.
+Crèvecœur, however, intercedes for her, and it is arranged that whoever brings the head of the Boar of Ardennes can claim her hand.
+Quentin, who has learnt his plans from the Bohemian, advances with the allied troops of France and Burgundy against his stronghold, and a desperate battle ensues.
+At length the young Scot is in the act of closing with De la Marck, when Pavilion's daughter implores his protection from a French soldier; and, while placing her in safety, his uncle La Balafré fights the ruffian, and carries his head to the royal presence.
+Lord Crawford declares him to be of gentle birth, but the old soldier having resigned his pretensions to his nephew, King Louis vouches for Quentin's services and prudence, and the duke being satisfied as to his descent, remarks that it only remains to inquire what are the fair lady's sentiments towards the young emigrant in search of honourable adventure, who, by his sense, firmness and gallantry, thus becomes the fortunate possessor of wealth, rank and beauty.